-For those who have an aggressive play style and enjoy determining the pace the game, players are recommended to pick something that is both easily handled and with a large sweet spot for controlled and powerful plays.
+Those who have an aggressive play style and enjoy determining the pace the game are recommended to pick something that is easily handled with a large sweet spot for controlled and powerful plays.

 While for more defensive players, a heavier racquet with an elliptical shape will allow you to respond to your opponent’s serves and volleys with ease.

 For Advanced Players